andrewjscott/pands-proect2021-/README.md

 plt.clf()
 ```

-The plots are created using the seaborn method histplot[23]. iris is passed in as an argument, so that that plot will be created using the data from the iris dataframe.
+The plots are created using the seaborn method histplot[23].
+The dataframe iris is passed in as an argument, so that that plot will be created using this data.
 The variable being plotted is passed using x, which plots this variable on the x-axis.
-This is the only piece code that changes between the code for the 4 histograms to generate a different plot for each variable.
+This is the only piece code that changes between the code for the four histograms to generate a different plot for each variable.
 By default, the y-axis is count, which tells how how many datapoints lie within a particular bin.
 Specifying the hue as species means that each species will be given a separate colour on the plot, making it possible to differentiate them.
 KDE being set to True includes a smoothed curved representation of the data, which can be a helpful aid alongside the bin sizes for determining the distribution of the data.
 Setting binwidth to 0.2 means that each bar on the histogram represents 0.2 cm of data - e.g. the first bar on the Sepal Length plot includes all the data that measured between 4.4 - 4.5 cm, and the following bar is 4.5 - 4.7 cm etc. If the bin size is too large, the plot is unhelpful as too many data points fall into the same bin, whereas if the bin size is too small the histogram can become overly cluttered making it harder to read.
 0.2 was chosen as it’s like a happy medium between those extremes for this dataset.

 plt.grid() is a matplotlib method that adds a grid to the plot, which makes it easier to read the values of each bin[24]. plt.savefig() saves the resulting plot as an image with the filename that has been specified as an argument, which in this example is 'HistogramSepalWidth.png'[25].
 Once a plot has been saved, it is cleared from memory using plt.clf()[26].
 Without this, the existing plot and any subsequent plots will be combined together into one plot.
 This would leave the histogram overly cluttered and too difficult to read.